emard/esp32blesynscan/README.md

 and ends with '\r'.
 It is delivered via bluetooth and signaled with "INDICATE" flow control.

+# TTL Serial Port

+Mount's serial TTL port is half-duplex and it seems that mount has hardware loopback.
+So everything that esp32 sends to the mount, the mount immediately echoes it.

+In the code there is echo cancellation built in to reduce BLE traffic, run faster and save energy.

+Mount and esp32 cannot send at the same time.
+If synscan tries to send while mount sends, then received data will be just noise.

+Received bytes are occasionaly wrong with typically one of the bits that should be 0 errorenously received as 1.
+This happens less often when mount is just powered one and more often after alignment when mount is driving motors for tracking.

 # Firmware bugfix

 Motor firmware version 2.16.A1 is the latest but has